 Vanhille had a few little mistakes, finishing 21st with a 54.666 after a form break on her toe full on bars (which she covered up super well, actually, and continued like nothing went wrong!) and getting heavily devalued on beam, where she was a bit too hesitant with some of her connections.
 It was actually a pretty routine, capped off with a stuck gainer layout dismount, but she was given just a 4.9 D score, down at least half a point of what we normally see.
 Vanhille is one I can see maturing like a fine wine in this sport, getting her bearings in her younger years this quad, but really running the show as she reaches her late teens and early twenties.

-Finally, Boyer — first French gymnast to ever make it to the balance beam finals and the first to reach apparatus finals since 2004 — placed fourth there with a 14.6, just over a tenth shy of the medal podium.
+Finally, Boyer — the first French gymnast to ever make it to the balance beam finals and the first to reach any apparatus final since 2004 — placed fourth there with a 14.6, just over a tenth shy of the medal podium.
 Going up second-to-last and having seen mistakes from Simone Biles and Catalina Ponor leading up to her own set, I really thought either she or Flavia Saraiva would get the bronze.
 Boyer came so close, but a wobble on her side aerial and some uncredited connections held her back.
 Her coaches submitted an inquiry, though it was rejected and she was unable to take advantage of Biles putting her hands down, a mistake that probably should have taken her out of contention for medals but the rest of her routine made up for the mistake, making her hard to beat either way.

 Overall, France had far more to celebrate than to bemoan, and as I’ve said, the strides they’ve made this quad compared to 2008 and 2012 were enormous.
 Once a gymnastics program on the rise to becoming a world power team, the new code of points in 2006 derailed them a bit.
 The team is still a bit behind in difficulty on vault and floor, but as they’ve shown this year, they can manage world class routines on par with some of the world’s best on bars and beam, and are on track to continue their rise in the years to come.